mariahholloway/Quiz-App-React/README.md

-# React QUIZ APP with Trivia Api - Complete Responsive
+# HU Dou You Know React QUIZ APP with Trivia Api -
 <table>
 <tr>
 <td>

-  This a quiz app website built using react and material ui.
+HU!
+Do You Know?” is a trivial web app aimed to test Howard students’ general knowledge on music, culture, movies, and any other entertainment related categories!

 </td>
 </tr>
 </table>